ssorallen/turbo-react/README.md

 # turbo-react

-This is a mix of React, React's JSX, and a slightly-modified Turbolinks that applies DOM "diffs" without any server configuration—it just needs plain old HTML.
+This is a mix of React, React's JSX, and Turbolinks that applies DOM "diffs" without any server configuration—it just needs plain old HTML.

 **Demo:** https://turbo-react.herokuapp.com/